PyCharm 2024.3 Help

 Debug non-responding applications

-In case your application hung, pause the session to let the debugger get the information about its current state.
-You can then examine the program state and locate the cause of the problem.
+In case your application hangs, it may help to pause the session and let the debugger get the information about the application's current state.
+You can then use this information to locate the cause of the problem.

 Run before-launch tasks

-Configure running external tools or performing other actions before every debugging session.
-This before-launch task can be running a Gulp or Grunt task or an NPM script, compiling your TypeScript code into JavaScript or running all the currently active File Watchers to compile or compress your code, uploading your sources to a remote server, and many more, depending on the language and frameworks you are using.
+You can configure external tools or custom actions to run before a debugging session.
+Examples of before-launch actions are running a Gulp, Grunt, or NPM script, compiling your TypeScript code into JavaScript, or running all the currently active File Watchers to compile or compress your code, uploading your sources to a remote server, and many more, depending on the language and frameworks you are using.